maybester/transforming-analyzing-data-in-SQL/cleaning_data.md

 update analytics set unitprice = unitprice * .000001;

+> convert totaltransactionrevenue and productprice in all_sessions table

+update all_sessions set totaltransactionrevenue = totaltransactionrevenue * .000001;

+update all_sessions set productprice = productprice * .000001;

 > remove duplicate values across columns visitid and visitstarttime in talbe analytics

 select * from analytics where visitid=visitstarttime;